codeasaneng/github-fetcher/README.md

     This lists users based on the provided location and/or programming language.

     Remember to replace `[username]`, `[location]`, and `[language]` with appropriate values when running the commands.

+## Run tests

+### 1. Unit (jest) tests:

+On the root of the project run:

+    npm run unit-tests

+Results will be displayed like:

+    Test Suites: 3 passed, 3 total
+    Tests:       12 passed, 12 total
+    Snapshots:   0 total
+    Time:        3.26 s
+    Ran all test suites.

+### 2. E2E test:

+On the root of the project run:

+    npm test